AGI-10 Press Release

 - Stochastic Grammar Based Incremental Machine Learning Using Scheme

-Eray Ozkural, Cevdet Aykanat
+Eray Ozkural, Cevdet Aykanat; video

 Session 5: Aspects of Reasoning, Chair: Kristinn Thorisson, 10:30 – 12:30